sphenical/signal-handler/README.md

 }
 ```

-The executable then has to be linked with the signal handler library.
+The executable has to be linked with the signal handler library.

 In order to use the library embedded within your application - this is recommended since
 the library consists of one single source file - you can add the following to your